-INFORMATION SHEET PREPARING AND COOKING MEALS USING THE FOOD PYRAMID
+PREPARING AND COOKING

+MEALS USING THE EATWELL

-The Food Pyramid makes healthy eating easier to understand by giving a visual representation of the types and proservings of foods needed for a healthy and well balanced diet.
+GUIDE - The Eatwell Guide

+makes healthy eating easier

+to understand by giving a

+visual representation of the

+types and proportions of

+foods needed for a healthy

-The Food Pyramid shows how much of what you eat should come from each food group.
+The Eatwell Guide shows how much of what you eat should come from each food group.
 This includes everything you eat during the day, including snacks.
-There are no 'good' or 'bad' foods - it is the overall balance of the diet that is important.

-The Food Pyramid is based on the six food groups, as follows:
+The Eatwell Guide is based on the five food groups: